riscv/sail-riscv/doc/ReadingGuide.md

 The model contains the following Sail modules in the `model` directory:

 - `prelude.sail` contains useful Sail library functions.
 This file should be referred to as needed.
+The lowest level memory access primitives are defined in this file, and are typically implemented by the various Sail backends.

 - `riscv_types.sail` contains some basic RISC-V definitions.
 This file should be read first, since it provides basic definitions that